 - Our program curriculum challenges you through seminar-style classes and motivates you to gain new experiences through participating in research, study abroad, internships, and more.

-- We offer a community within the larger University of Iowa setting that provides personal guidance, challenge with flexibility, and welcomes you to explore your interests,
+- We offer an environment in which one can build community within the larger University of Iowa setting that provides personal guidance, challenge with flexibility, and welcomes you to explore your interests.

 - We value self-discovery and global awareness and help you during your path towards both while at Iowa.

-- Honors-only classes featuring an enriched classroom environment and hands-on experiences.
+- Honors-only classes featuring an enriched classroom environment and hands-on experiences with fellow honors peers.

 - Honors housing options to enable members to make their connection.